horlash-Dev/horlash-Dev/README.md

 - 👋 Hi, I’m @horlash-Dev
-- 👀 I’m interested in ...
-Web & Mobile development
 - 📫 How to reach me ...
-Contact on my mail cube6029@gmail.com
+Contact me via https://linktr.ee/abdulqawiyyi
 <!---
 horlash-Dev/horlash-Dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-## Hi my name abdulqawiyyi abiodun, a web developer with more than 2 years of experience in designing and developing dynamic websites.
+## I am a web developer with more than 3 years of experience designing and developing dynamic websites.
+I can help bring to reality your creativity
-Being an experienced web developer.
- I designed and developed highly functional, reliable,and easy-to-use and User friendly web applications
+ by developing/designing highly functional, reliable,and easy-to-use and User friendly web applications

-## I major in the fields listed below.
+## Technical Skills

-•✅ Web Design
+•✅ Web Design/Development
 •✅ Backend development
-•✅  web development
+•✅ mobile application development
 •✅ frontend development
+•✅ IDE & Tools
+•✅ Problem solving

 ## * Skills and Experiences *

   **Web Design -> HTML, CSS, Bootstrap, TailwindCSS, SCSS, Material UI, javascript, jquery